 Step 4: Configure the backup file size and how many to be retained

-Next you need to choose the backup file size and how many backups to be retained.
-In function of the hosting provider you need to put the file size of the backup files.
-Some of the hosting providers is limiting the file size to 500MB and so on I have choose this value.
+Next, you need to choose the backup file size and how many backups are to be retained.
+In the function of the hosting provider, you need to put the file size of the backup files.
+Some of the hosting providers are limiting the file size to 500MB and so on I have chosen this value.

 Step 5: Do a manual Backup first time

 If you don’t have a backup of the site you can create a manual backup to have one.
 You just check Send Backups to remote storage and hit backup now in the main settings page and backup should start:

 After manual backup finishes, you can Check google Drive and you should have a file there as below:

 Now you need to sit back and relax when it comes the time for the automatic backup to run just check the logs and see if everything went OK.
 You should restore the backup on a subdomain just to be sure it is having everything.